An artist-in-residence program

 - Artistic school photograph: We can organize an artistic school photograph similar to the ones above.
 A 12×18″ framed photo is hanging in the school offices.
 Read about the making of the school photos.

-- Collateral school projects: As the book is being created, it is highly recommended that teachers organize complimentary classroom activities; for example, the STEM Academy started vermicomposting lunchroom scraps to compliment the red worm book.
+- Collateral school projects: As the book is being created, it is highly recommended that teachers organize complimentary classroom activities; for example, the STEM Academy started vermicomposting lunchroom scraps to complement the red worm book.

 - Acknowledgments and honors: Perhaps the most important step is the school book signing celebration where every student signs their drawing in the book for friends and family.
 This is amazing!